Shawn-29/WritingPortfolio/README.md

 Also included are three different progress reports, which I wrote to document the project's status as its development progressed.
 Each report also details Python-related concepts I learned during the semester and code samples I wrote to demonstrate my understanding using them.

-## Research
+## Research Papers
 My research topic involved the ongoing concern of mobile data privacy.
 Included herin are an annotated bibliography, an argument essay, and a final research report.
+The annotated bibliography includes sources gathered from numerous reputable database catalogs and explains each source's premise and usefulness.

 ## Software Requirements Specification (SRS) Document
 An SRS document detailing project scope, business requirements, use cases, and hardware dependencies for the mobile book database management application, "Turbo Book Manager."

-## Technical Writing
+## Technical Writing Documents